 Rather than making everything perfect, “that mindfulness stuff” was what got me to a point where I could feel all of my feelings, respond compassionately to myself, and do what needed to be done in the moment.
 In fact, the presentation went very well.
 I was simultaneously nervous, elated, enthusiastic, and confident (and glad when it was over).
 I felt whatever feelings arose, including the natural reaction of stress, but was not controlled by it.
 That is a realistic mindfulness practice.
 I’m sure that my years of practice made my stress level far lower on the stress scale than had I not practiced.
 But normal emotions are not replaced with a permanent peace.
 They are just normal emotions that are handled in stride.
 And in the case of emotional eating, they are not handled with food.

 2. Mindfulness is not a fad.
-While it is true that mindfulness is all over the news these days, the practice of mindfulness dates back thousands of years.
+While it is true that mindfulness is all over these days, the practice of mindfulness dates back thousands of years.
 In one form or another it appears in every major spiritual tradition and profound philosophy, both in the East and the West.
 For better or for worse, it has made its way onto the radar of popular culture.
 The good news is that it has been widely studied in the scientific community, and is helping to alleviate a variety of problems including addiction, weight loss, depression, stress, anxiety, and other disorders.
 It is thus widely available as a cost-effective and practical tool in the toolkit.
 Meditation classes tend to be either low-cost or free.
 The bad news is that mindfulness has been diluted and re-branded as a “cure-all.”
 It is fast-becoming a label that gives a veneer of depth without acknowledging its profound roots.
 The media loves to latch onto the next new thing, and mindfulness seems to have found its “15 minutes of fame.”
 But it was around for thousands of years before these 15 minutes, and will continue after it has become yesterday’s news.

 3. Mindfulness is not a religion.
 While many who practice mindfulness are Buddhist, it is not necessary to adopt any religion at all to start a mindfulness practice.
 Mindfulness is actually both a skill and a mindset that can be integrated with whatever religion or philosophy (or lack of) that a person chooses.
 It is the skill of consciously attending to the needs of the present moment with compassionate awareness.
 This happens by adopting a regular practice whereby you can improve upon this skill.
 There are many practices to accomplish this goal, and a person can choose one that is right for them.
 I personally have a walking meditation practice, do Aikido and yoga.
 At another time in my life, I used to have a formal sitting meditation practice at a Zen center.
 Everyone is different, and different practices work for different life stages.
 The mindset of mindfulness is an outgrowth–a ripple effect–of the practice.
 A person becomes calmer, more centered, compassionate, and intentional about their daily life within the context of their existing religion or philosophy.